 When you become a tenant with Brent Council you enter into a relationship.
 Relationships need commitment from both sides to make them work and this one is no different.
 Brent Housing Partnership (BHP), on behalf of Brent Council, will treat you fairly and make sure we are respectful and polite.
 If we get it wrong, we will work with you to put it right as quickly as possible.

 BHP will provide you with a place to live you can call home.
 In return you will pay your rent and keep to all your other tenancy responsibilities.
-The tenancy agreement you sign is a legal contract between us which sets out our joint responsibilities.
+The tenancy agreement you sign is a legal contract between us and the Tenancy Terms and Conditions sets out our joint responsibilities.
 Signing the tenancy means you are promising to keep your side of the agreement.
 If you struggle to do that and cannot sort it out yourself, get in touch immediately as we may be able to help.

 By agreeing to move into a BHP managed property you agree to the following terms and conditions.